Crazy (2000 film)

 Crazy is a 2000 German drama film directed by Hans-Christian Schmid.
 It is based on the autobiographical book by Benjamin Lebert, published in 1999.
-The film is a drama about a 16-year-old boy named Benjamin who, after experiencing some academic problems, is switched to a boarding school in an attempt to improve his grades.
+The film is a drama about a 16-year-old boy named Benjamin who, after experiencing some academic problems, transfers to a boarding school in an attempt to improve his grades.
 When he reaches the new school, he has difficulty acclimating to his new environment along with some coming of age issues, when he falls in love with a dreamy school girl named Malen.
 The part of Benjamin was played by Robert Stadlober.